KannonZenetism/zenetism-field-physics/structural-neuroscience/SN10-developmental-dynamics-and-the-stabilization-of-cognitive-architecture.md

 ### 3.3 Stabilization and the Social Field

-In the entropy-forward social field, full structural stabilization is rare for centropically oriented architectures.
+In the entropy-forward social field, full structural stabilization is systematically obstructed for centropically oriented architectures.
 The compounded costs (SN05 §2), the coherence tax (SN05 §3.4), and the institutional shimmer (SN07 §3.2) impose systematic distortions on expression that prevent the architecture from operating at its natural register.

 The centropy-forward collective (SN07 §5) provides the structural conditions under which stabilization becomes possible: the collective cost shelter (LM07 §8) reduces \( \kappa_{\text{local}} \), eliminates translation cost, and removes the coherence tax.
 Within such a collective, the architecture can express without systematic deviation — stabilization is structurally achievable.